urho3d/SLikeNet/readme.txt

    Description: A package containing C software to implement JPEG image
                 encoding, decoding, and transcoding.
    URL: http://www.ijg.org/
-   Supported versions: version 7 (6b for Microsoft DirectXÂ® - 8d for Irrlicht
+   Supported versions: version 7 (6b for Microsoft DirectX® - 8d for Irrlicht
                        Engine) (version 7 is bundled) Used in:
       - Irrlicht Engine (see 2.4.5)